 Australia refuses to repatriate ISIS-linked citizens in Syria as escape attempt fails

-His comments followed reports that 34 Australian women and children were turned back by Syrian authorities after they had left a Syrian detention camp housing ISIS militants and their families with the aim of returning to Australia via the Syrian capital, Damascus.
+His comments followed reports that 34 Australian women and children were turned back by Syrian authorities after they had left the Al-Roj detention camp housing ISIS militants and their families with the aim of returning to Australia via the Syrian capital, Damascus.

-The 11 families had left the Al-Roj camp in northeastern Syria for Damascus when they were contacted by Syrian officials who told them the procedures for their departure were incomplete and they could not travel, according to the Associated Press.
+Rashid Omar, a camp official, told CNN two male relatives of the detained families had arrived at the camp and requested that their relatives be handed over.
+The men said they had coordinated with Syrian authorities to transfer their family members from the camp to Damascus then onto Australia.

-The camp’s director Hakmiyeh Ibrahim told AP the repatriations were organized by family members of the returnees, who had traveled from Australia to accompany them.
-It was not clear if or when they would be able to re-attempt the journey, the AP reported.
+The camp official said the men showed temporary Australian passports which they said had been issued for the families.

 Pressure has been mounting on Australia, the US, the UK and other countries to repatriate thousands of citizens, most of them women and children, who have been trapped in detention camps in Syria since the fall of the Caliphate more than five years ago.